EvgeniiSkrebtcov/btp-genai-starter-kit/scripts/step03_explore_examples/05_multi_modal_rag/README.md

 In the first step tesseract is used to extract information from the PDF.
 For the tables and images a summary is created.
 Afterwards embeddings are created for text, images, and tables.

 ## 2. How to run

+Install dependensies:
+> `poetry install`

-You can proceed with running the script `semistructured_multimodal_rag.py`:
+You can proceed with running the script:
-> `python semistructured_multimodal_rag.py`
+> `poetry run python main.py`

 **Example questions:**
+- What is the product for?
 - Summarise curation time
 - What are the storage conditions?
-- summarise Chemical/Solvent Resistance
+- Summarise Chemical/Solvent Resistance
 - How to call Henkel Europe?